pincheveto/formula-general/README.md

 a code that solves the general formula

 ## descripción
-this is nust a code to solve the general formula whit default values, so you can download the code and change the values tht you want
+this is just a code to solve the general formula whit default values, so you can download the code and change the values tht you want